dell/PyU4V/docs/source/installation.rst

 PyU4V Version Compatibility
 ---------------------------

-PyU4V version 10.x is compatible with scripts written for PyU4V versions
+PyU4V version {version} is compatible with scripts written for PyU4V versions
 >= 9.x, there is **zero** support or compatibility for PyU4V 2.x or earlier
 scripts in later versions of PyU4V.
-If you have scripts written which specifically target Unisphere REST 8.4, 9.0 or 9.1 endpoints these are still accessible via PyU4V 10.x however you will need to ensure you are passing the version required when performing these calls as PyU4V 9.2 will default to using 9.2 endpoints exclusively.
-You will also need to pay special attention to any REST JSON payloads in custom scripts as payloads are subject to change between major Unisphere REST releases.

 Installation
 ------------